Meshtastic or MeshCore? It depends on your Use Case!

 The Origins of Meshtastic

-The initial concept for Meshtastic, created by Kevin Hester (user ‘geeksville’) in the USA, appeared on GitHub in 2019.
+The initial concept for Meshtastic, created by Kevin Hester (USA), appeared on GitHub in 2019.
 The project was founded to enable off-grid, long-range, low-power communication using LoRa radios.
 The project gained traction in early 2020 through public firmware releases and community adoption, particularly via the Meshtastic Forums and GitHub.

 The project grew rapidly 2021 onwards with many contributors, new hardware integrations (like T-Beam, T-Echo, and RAK devices), and wide adoption for emergency communication, hiking, and disaster resilience.